wbendinelli/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+William Bendinelli is a Senior Data Scientist at Raízen.
+His research interests include include the applications of machine learning models in agriculture and aviation industry with economic focus.
+Visiting researcher at Office for Futures and Options Research (OFOR-UIUC) and Center for Transportation Economics (CTE-ITA).
+He received honorable mention in the Nineteenth Excellence Award in Economics (CORECON-SP) and the William Grossman Award in Excellence in Air Transport Research (ITA).